• Resources

 Escrow accounts play a vital role in enabling safe, transparent, and reliable financial exchanges in different sectors in India.
 As a means to secure funds until certain conditions are met, escrow accounts help minimize the risk of fraud, develop trust, and make financial transactions easy.
 As organizations and individuals alike continue to work in a highly competitive, digitalized world, escrow solutions can greatly help improve business productivity and protect interests.

-In addition, with better digital infrastructure and regulatory framework, escrow accounts can become an even more prominent component of India’s financial ecosystem.
+In addition, with better digital infrastructure and a regulatory framework, escrow accounts can become an even more prominent component of India’s financial ecosystem.
 From the real estate market and eCommerce to cross-border trading and corporate mergers, the use cases for escrow accounts are enormous and growing.
 For anyone involved in high-risk or milestone-based transactions, knowing and utilizing escrow accounts is not only beneficial but critical to a secure and transparent financial relationship.

 Read More: Difference between cost and financial accounting